usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

-but by defining these subtypes as their own types, they can potentially be used to define other complex types or for other plugin task definitions.
+but by defining these subtypes as their own types, they can potentially be used to define other complex types or for other plugin function task definitions.

-It may be desirable to structure a type like this, for example, if one plugin task returns a ``string``, and another task returns a ``dict[str, list[np.ndarray]]``.
-By defining the type as above, the validation checker will properly allow the output of both of those tasks to be used as input to this plugin task.
+A potential use for a type structure a type like this might occur if one task returns a ``string``, and another task returns a ``dict[str, list[np.ndarray]]``.
+By defining the type as above, the validation process will allow the output of both tasks to be used as input to a task using the above definition.

 .. rst-class:: fancy-header header-seealso